William Johansen: Murders

 On the night of April 6, 1935, Johansen solicited Lena Betty Coffin, a 35-year-old prostitute, on Market Street.
 The two went to a nearby motel and he secured a room.
 They gave their names as "Mr. and Mrs. H. Meyers," and Johansen told the clerk he was a sailor.
 One hour later, he grabbed Coffin by the throat and strangled her into semiconsciousness.
 Afterwards, he taped her mouth shut to stop her from screaming and stabbed her to death.
 He then cleaned the room of fingerprints and other evidence before returning to his job.
-He soon headed to Portland, and spent a substantial amount of time on the Gulf of Mexico and in Texas.
+He soon headed to Portland and spent a substantial amount of time on the Gulf of Mexico and in Texas.
 However, he eventually returned to California and married Lydia Gordon, a woman who ran a flower shop in Long Beach.

 On June 24, 1940, Johansen met Irene McCarthy at a beer hall on Fifth Street.
 They drank together and both were fairly intoxicated.
 The two went to a nearby hotel after he bought a bottle of whiskey, and he registered a room under "Mr. and Mrs. J. Wilkins of Los Angeles."
 Upon entering the room, McCarthy undressed and went to sleep.
 Johansen tried to arouse her, but she would not wake up, so he strangled her to death with her own girdle.
-He proceeded cut off a portion of her torso with a knife and place it near her corpse.
+He proceeded to cut off a portion of her torso with a knife and place it near her corpse.
 He then threw her body off the bed, turned over the mattress to hide the bloodstains, and washed himself before leaving the hotel.
 Later that day, he took a bus to Los Angeles.